hidet-org/hidet/examples/stable-diffusion/README.md

 # Stable Diffusion demo

-This example is an ui demonstrating compilation time speed ups with hidet.
+This example is a basic ui demonstrating compilation of a stable diffusion model.

 ## Requirements